kaldi-asr/kaldi/README.txt

 Development pattern for contributors:
 A) create a personal fork of the kaldi-asr/kaldi repository in github,
-B) make your changes in a named branch different from "master", e.g. you create a branch "my-awesome-feature"
+B) make your changes in a named branch different from "master", e.g. you create a branch "my-awesome-feature".
 C) generate a pull request through the web interface of github
+D) as a general rule, please follow Google C++ Style Guide.
+There are a few exceptions in Kaldi -- please consult http://kaldi-asr.org/doc/style.html You can use the Google's cpplint.py to verify that your code is free of some basic mistakes.